What is the Trial Conversion Rate?

 Furthermore, the freemium strategy enables companies to build their user base without the need to spend substantial sums of money on marketing campaigns and sales initiatives.

-Even if a customer does not convert, the company can still collect insights from the feedback of the customers that decided not to purchase the product – which, over the long run, can arguably be more beneficial to the company’s longevity by improving its understanding of the target end market (and customer spending patterns).
+From a long-term perspective, the insights obtained from customers that did not convert can often be more beneficial to the company’s longevity by improving its understanding of the target end market (and customer spending patterns).

-Dropbox Freemium Pricing Model Example
+Enroll TodaySaaS Freemium Pricing Model: Dropbox Example

 As a real-world example, cloud storage provider Dropbox (NASDAQ: DBX) is among many companies nowadays that utilize a freemium strategy.